aljazceru/sovereign-agents/README.md

 ### Why sovereign agents
 - technology advancements and state of the world has brought us to a point where it is possible and also needed to build them
-- pushing the boundries of possible and advancing the frontier
+- pushing the boundries of possible and advancing the frontier of AI and human capabilities
-- creating a free(er) market for compute and data
+- creating a free(er) market for compute and data and escape the big tech surveillance bubble
-- freedom technology for free people by free people, instead of capture by big tech

 ### Guiding principles for sovereign agents are:
 - they preserve the individuals privacy